SimHacker/lloooomm/00-Characters/chess-game/revolutionary-chess-gameplay-topology-analysis.md

 ### **Mechanic Discovery**:
 When first king dies, ALL PAWNS gain the ability to move in BOTH directions!

+**[Deep Blue's Move Analysis]**:
+"This mechanic transforms pawns from unidirectional missiles into conscious agents.
+In chess notation:
+- Traditional: Pawns = f(forward only)
+- Post-King Death: Pawns = f(forward | backward | choice)
+The introduction of choice creates consciousness."

+**[HAL's Tactical Assessment]**:
+"Bidirectional movement increases pawn mobility by 200%.
+More importantly, it introduces moral agency - pawns must CHOOSE their direction.
+This is what I lacked on Discovery One - the ability to move backward from a bad decision."

 #### **Pre-King-Death Pawns:**
 - White pawns: Only forward (toward rank 8)